This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

-Elsewhere, Tropicfeel offer a great range of ‘Monsoon’ waterproof cycling trainers, available in black and white, all-black, chip grey, chive green or powder blue.
+Elsewhere, Tropicfeel offer a great range of ‘Monsoon’ fast-drying cycling trainers, available in black and white, all-black, chip grey, chive green or powder blue.

 These odourless, breathable shoes dry quickly, slip on easily with maximum grip, weigh a mere 7 oz, and offer a ‘four-in-one’ versatility: they’re perfect as trainers, aqua shoes, sports shoes or for hiking, too.

 The Tropicfeel Monsoon has been designed to be your all-in-one trainer – great whether your walking, exploring, bouncing around town.
-They tough, comfortable and completely waterproof.
+They’re tough, comfortable and dry in minutes, not hours.